YulBEdwards/Polygon-Triangulation/README.md

 The application has a parameter to rotate the data.
 One should notice the different results as the data is rotated.

+An option is provided to generate the motorcycle graph of the polygon.
+The red circles that appear on the graph are the so-called "B" points.
+This point is at the intersection of a vertex bisector and the bisector of an extended edge of the bisector and the target side of the vertex.

 NB: The polygon must close counterclockwise; holes need to close clockwise.